 8th Rifle Brigade - Normandy to the Baltic - June 1944 - May 1945

-Some biographical information, photos (other than portraits and group photos to be found elsewhere on this site) and other documents on members of the 8th Rifle Brigade.
+Some biographical information, photos and documents on members of the 8th Rifle Brigade.

 Lance Corporal Arthur William (‘Bob’) Austin (6969792) – G Company, 9 Platoon

 Bob Austin joined the Territorial Army and the 2nd London Rifle Brigade (later to become the 8th Rifle Brigade) shortly before the war, on 11 April 1939.
 He was released to Royal Army Reserve in April 1946 but remained in the Territorial Army until 5 April 1951.
 Next to the 1939-1945 Star, the France and Germany Star, the Defence Medal and the War Medal, he also was awarded the Efficiency Medal.

 Lance Corporal Austin embarked for Normandy on 9 June 1944 and landed there four days later, on the 13th.
 From then on little is known about his service in Normandy.
 Like the rest of G Company, and indeed the Batallion, he must have seen serious action in operations Epsom, Goodwood and Bluecoat.
 After having survived these major operations, he sadly got badly wounded on 14 August 1944, in the area of Vassy.
 As related by his son: ‘He was crawling when hit in the stomach by a sniper’s bullet.
 The wound was nearly fatal and he had to undergo major surgery in UK, spending the rest of the war in hospital and convalescing.
 However, he fully recovered and after the war resumed his previous job at Pearl Assurance company where he also played in the first XI football team.
 It is when working there that he met my mother whom he later married and with whom he had 4 children.
 He worked at the Pearl until his retirement and died in 1997, age 77.’